Posts

 Image

 This week has been interesting since our neighbor's little girls got two kittens from Santa.
 They were so excited!
 But they had already scheduled a family trip after Christmas, so they asked my daughter, Kitty, if she could babysit.
-We were a little unsure since Kitty is allergic to all animals, trees, flowers, bushes, etc. There is actually one animal that she's not allergic to according to her skin test, and that's a rat.
+We were a little unsure since Kitty is allergic to all animals, trees, flowers, bushes, etc. There is actually one animal that she's not allergic to according to her skin test - and that's a rat.
 Shot Nurse brightly suggested that we get a pet rat for Kitty!
 What a teaser she is, just what we always wanted, a pet rat.
 We weren't sure how this week would go with babysitting.
 Kitty has been doing allergy shots (immunotherapy) for about 3 years, so we were hoping she would do well being around the kittens.
 The kittens are at the neighbors, and Kitty goes over every couple of hours to cuddle and play with the kittens.
 She even bought toys for them but it seems they prefer a piece of paper tied to yarn.
-(Kind of like when you buy presents for you
+(Kind of like when you

 Allergy alert bracelets/necklaces/watches/shoe tags